-An ABAWD is a person aged 18-52 that does not meet any of the exemption criteria set by Federal law.
-People are not considered ABAWDs if they are exempt from the SNAP general work requirements, share a household with a person younger than 18, are pregnant, are experiencing homelessness, are a veteran, or were in foster care at 18 and are younger than 25.
+An ABAWD is a person aged 18-54 who does not meet any of the exemption criteria set by federal law.
+People are considered exempt ABAWDs if they are exempt from the SNAP general work requirements, share a household with a person younger than 18, are pregnant, are experiencing homelessness, are a veteran, or were in foster care at 18 and are younger than 25.

 In addition to the SNAP general work requirements, ABAWDs must work or participate in a work program at least 80 hours per month to receive SNAP for more than three months in three years.
-State agencies have the option to request to waive this restriction in areas with unemployment rates above 10% or a lack of sufficient jobs.
-FNS generally approves waivers for 12 months.
-An ABAWD time-limit waiver does not waive the SNAP general work requirements.
-Nebraska does not utilize the ABAWD time-limit waiver.
+State agencies have the option to request to waive this restriction in areas with unemployment rates above 10% or a lack of sufficient jobs, which is generally approved by FNS for 12 months.
+An ABAWD time-limit waiver does not waive the SNAP general work requirements and is not utilized in Nebraska.